Lego Ghostbusters

-Lego Ghostbusters is a Lego theme based on the Ghostbusters franchise.
+Lego Ghostbusters (stylized as LEGO Ghostbusters) is a discontinued Lego theme based on the Ghostbusters franchise created by Dan Aykroyd and Harold Ramis.
 It is licensed from Columbia Pictures and Ghost Corps (Sony Pictures).
 The Lego Ghostbusters theme was first introduced in 2014.
 The first set was released in June 2014 as part of the Lego Ideas theme (formerly known as Lego Cuusoo).
 Later, a set based on the Ghostbusters' firehouse was released and one set based on the Ghostbusters: Answer the Call.
 The Lego Group also used this license for character and level packs in the Lego Dimensions toys-to-life video game.
 In 2018, a set was released as part of the Lego BrickHeadz theme.
 In 2020, another set was released in November 2020 and based on Ghostbusters: Afterlife film.

 Overview

 Lego Ghostbusters is based on the Ghostbusters franchise.
 The product line focuses on the Ghostbusters characters who start a ghost-catching business in New York City.
 Lego Ghostbusters aimed to recreate the main characters in Lego form, including Peter Venkman, Ray Stantz, Egon Spengler and Winston Zeddemore.